upscalesoftware/swoole-blackfire/README.md

 ### Selective Profiling

-It is possible to limit the profiling scope by wrapping the interested code into a profiler call.
+It is possible to limit the profiling scope by wrapping the interested code in a profiler call.

 Wrap the code intended to be profiled in the profiler call:
 ```php